Get introduced to application service maps. Maps offer you a

 When a map is loaded and no elements are selected, the Properties pane shows the details of

-A selected device, application, or connector displays in blue and is highlighted.
+A selected device, application, or connector appears in blue and is highlighted.
 Information

 about the selected map element is displayed in the Properties pane on the right of the map.
 The